Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Model-driven statistical methods

 \subsection{The Bayesian Modeling Framework}

-The Bayesian approach falls under the generative modeling framework and models the probabilistic relationship between segmentation labels and image features such as voxel intensity values.
-In the Bayesian framework, the model is fully specified by the prior and the likelihood distribution.
+The Bayesian approach can be used to model the probabilistic relationship between tissue class and imaging features such as voxel intensity values \citep{van2015tissue}.
+In the Bayesian framework, the model is fully specified by the prior and likelihood distributions.